 Community transport can overcome social exclusion by allowing people who are disabled or who live in isolated communities to access local facilities and services.

 If you are struggling with aspects of daily activities as a result of illness or disability, you may benefit from the provision of equipment or adaptation to your home.
+For homeowners, or if you live in privately rented accommodation, are over 60 years of age and require house repairs or minor adaptations, the home repair assistance grant may assist you.

 During winter, it is important to keep warm.
 You can keep warm by eating well, keeping warm and staying active.
 Practical support and advice about keeping warm in winter and winter hazards, such as frozen pipes, is detailed in keeping warm in winter.